Symmetries of algebras captured by actions of weak Hopf algebras: Actions of groupoids on algebras

-A group can be viewed as a groupoid with only one object.
-Unless otherwise stated, we assume that $\GG_0$ is a nonempty finite set.
-If, further, $\GG_1$ is a finite set, then we call $\GG$ \emph{finite}.
+A group $G$ can be viewed as a groupoid with only one object.
+Unless otherwise stated, we assume that for a groupoid $\GG$, the set of objects $\GG_0$ is nonempty and finite.
+If $\GG_1$ is also a finite set, then we call $\GG$ \emph{finite}.
+Throughout we will use the following notation.